dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 </p>

 Deep ConvNet consists of repetition of [CONV - RELU - POOL] layers and once sufficient depth is introduced, then we flatten the output of above and connect it with fully connected layer.
+This fully connected layer is connect with another fully connect layer to predict desired number of classes.

 Consider example,